tobiasackels/ackels-lab/content/positions/index.md

 ---

 Are you curious about how the brain extracts relevant bits from the constant flow of sensory information we are under?
-We are actively looking for PhD students, a Postdoc and a lab technician to join the team.
+We are actively looking for PhD students, a Postdoc and a Technical Assistant to join the team.
 All positions are fully funded and supported by our third party funds, including the ERC.
 <br>

 ### GRADUATE STUDENTS